|Nutritional Guidelines (per serving)|

 Add onions and sauté until translucent.

-Add garlic, tomatoes, hot pepper, and salt to taste and sauté for 1 to 2 minutes.
+Add garlic, tomatoes, hot pepper, and salt to taste and sauté for one to two minutes.

-Add shredded salt fish, tossing to mix, and reduce heat to low and let cook for 5 to 7 minutes tossing every 2 to 3 minutes.
+Add shredded salt fish, tossing to mix, and reduce heat to low and let cook for five to seven minutes, tossing every two to three minutes.

-Fold in green onions 1 minute before the dish is finished.
+Fold in green onions one minute before the dish is finished.
 Remove from heat and serve hot or at room temperature.